Am I Lendable? How to Get Funding for Your Business

 In a Limited Liability Corporation (LLC), the business owner can protect their assets from being affected by any business-related liabilities.
 Typically, an LLC’s profits and losses are taxed as its members' personal income or losses.

 In a C-Corp, the business is entirely separate from any owners or shareholders.
-It offers the most protection to the owner’s assets because the business can only be taxed, make profit, and be held liable for any actions or debt as a business, not taking any personal holdings into account.
+It offers the most protection to the owner’s assets because the business can only be taxed, makes profit, and be held liable for any actions or debt as a business, not taking any personal holdings into account.

 3. Having a Business Bank Account

 Having a business-specific bank account is a great way to keep your business transactions separate from your personal accounts and, in turn, help you qualify for more business funding in the future.
 Additionally, a business bank account allows you to track your revenue, profits, and expenses easily.
-This helps you manage your accounts better, protects you in case of audits or lawsuits, and to better legitimize your business, and helps you appear more professional.
+This helps you manage your accounts better, protects you in case of audits or lawsuits, and to better legitimizes your business, and helps you appear more professional.

 4. Time in Business